freddiehaddad/oxidized/CONTRIBUTING.md

 Thanks for your interest in contributing!

-Before you start, skim the developer docs under `docs/` for an overview and diagrams of the architecture:
+Before you start, skim the developer docs under `docs/` for an overview and inline ASCII diagrams of the architecture:

 - docs/ARCHITECTURE.md — high-level guide
-- docs/component-overview.puml — components/threads (PlantUML)
-- docs/sequence-runtime.puml — runtime sequence (PlantUML)
-- docs/class-core.puml — core classes (PlantUML)

 ## Commit message conventions (50/72)